Only a week into the new year, Tampa police detectives who investigate traffic fatalities are mired in work.

-This week, from all corners of the county, officers were called to all sorts of crashes, including one case involving Tampa's police chief.
+This week, from all corners of the county, officers were called to all sorts of traffic crashes, including one case involving the Tampa police chief.

-There have been five traffic-related deaths in Hillsborough this year so far; this time last year, there were none.
+Locally so far this year, there have been five traffic-related deaths; this time last year, there were none.

-With traffic high on the list of concerns for residents, the department beefed up traffic enforcement last year, issuing 46 percent more traffic tickets than the previous year, she said.
+With traffic high on the list of concerns for residents, the department beefed up traffic enforcement last year, issuing 46 percent more traffic tickets than in 2003, she said.

-All over the city and the county this week, tragedy has struck:
+All over the city and the county this week, tragedy struck:

 + Monday, Joseph Robert Blanchard, 80, was struck from behind and killed while driving his riding mower across a Riverview road in the dark.
-A 2003 Nissan driven by 18-year-old Linsey Owens was heading west on Riverview Drive about 35 mph when it struck the lawn mower, sheriff's deputies said.
+A 2003 Nissan driven by Linsey Owens, 18, was heading west on Riverview Drive at about 35 mph when it struck the lawn mower, sheriff's deputies said.
 Owens, of Tampa, said she did not see the man.

-+ Also Monday, 22-year-old Jordan Carpenter died when a pickup struck him and another bicyclist as they rode down Taylor Road, a dimly lit back street in Seffner.
++ Also Monday, 22-year-old Jordan Carpenter died when a pickup struck him and another bicyclist as they biked down Taylor Road, a dimly lit back street in Seffner.

 The driver of the 1998 Toyota pickup, Taffy Rimes Carter, 52, said she did not see Carpenter or his companion, Sarah Veazey.
 The truck hit both bicyclists, and Carter stopped to call for help.
 Veazey was treated for minor hand and knee injuries.

-+ Wednesday morning, Tampa police Chief Steve Hogue was veering off Bruce B. Downs Boulevard to get onto Interstate 75 about 6:30 a.m. when he ran into the back of a 2003 Volkswagen Jetta, triggering a chain reaction crash involving three cars and a truck.
++ About 6:30 Wednesday morning, Tampa police Chief Steve Hogue was veering off Bruce B. Downs Boulevard to get onto Interstate 75 when he ran into the back of a 2003 Volkswagen Jetta, triggering a chain reaction crash involving three cars and a truck.
 Hogue was cited for following too closely.

 + Also Wednesday, shortly after 10 a.m., Florida Highway Patrol Trooper Brandon McElderry was shot after trying to make a traffic stop.
-McElderry suffered a gunshot wound to his thigh and was in fair condition.
-Darian Maurice Wright was arrested in connection with the incident.
+McElderry suffered a wound to his thigh and was in fair condition.
+Darian Maurice Wright, accused of shooting the trooper, was arrested.

-+ Wednesday afternoon, 19-year-old Joshua Le died at a hospital after crashing a Honda Accord that had been stolen from an Orlando home.
++ Wednesday afternoon, 19-year-old Joshua Le died at a hospital after crashing a Honda Accord that was stolen from an Orlando home.
 Le was driving the car south in the northbound lane of Dale Mabry Highway about 6:15 a.m.
 Wednesday, police say.
 Valrico resident Samuel Ralph Mato, 70, was traveling north on Dale Mabry in a Dodge van.
-Both drivers veered into the southbound lane to avoid a crash but collided head-on.
+Both drivers veered into the southbound lane to avoid a crash, but collided head-on.

 Le died hours later at Tampa General Hospital.
 A passenger in the Honda, Derreck Lamar Redditt, 20, of Tampa, was critically injured.

-+ Later Wednesday, the high-speed pursuit of a felon with a history of dangerous driving ended in west Tampa when the fleeing car smashed into a Tampa family's Buick, killing its driver, George Galindo, 50, and injured his brother and sister-in-law.
++ Later Wednesday, the high-speed pursuit of a felon with a history of dangerous driving ended in West Tampa when the fleeing car smashed into a Tampa family's Buick, killing its driver, George Galindo, 50, and injuring his brother and sister-in-law.
 The Buick overturned and hit a black Saturn, leaving that driver with minor injuries and major damage to his car.

 + Thursday, three pedestrians suffered minor injuries when two cars collided on a downtown street and one of the vehicles skidded onto the sidewalk and struck them.

-+ Late Thursday night, Middleton High School senior Lonnie Mann Jr., 18, died and four other people were injured in a three-car crash at 36th Street and Hillsborough Avenue.
++ And late Thursday night, Middleton High School senior Lonnie Mann Jr., 18, died and four other people were injured after a three-car crash at 36th Street and Hillsborough Avenue.